ColinWaddell/bgfade/README.md

 When initially launching bgFade the following parameters can be used:

  * opacity: the final opacity of the background
- * fade: the time for the transission to complete.
+ * fade: the time for the transition to complete.
 Legal values include:
    - 0 - No fade
    - duration - the time to fade in milliseconds
    - "fast" - 200ms duration